 CMS Star Rating (Hospital Overall Rating)

-A 1-to-5 star rating assigned by CMS to hospitals based on quality measures — covering mortality, safety, readmissions, patient experience, and timely care.
+A 1-to-5 star rating assigned by CMS to each hospital based on 46+ quality measures, covering mortality, safety, readmissions, patient experience, and timely care.

 How It Works